mlcommons/ck/cm-mlops/challenge/run-mlperf@home-v3.1-gpu/run-nvidia-gpu-gpt-j-6b-ref-pytorch.md

 You can run it again at any time to pick up the latest updates.

-Note that CM will store all such repositories and downloaded/installed data sets, models and tools in your `$HOME/CM` directory.
+Note that CM will store all such repositories and downloaded/installed data sets, models, and tools in your `$HOME/CM` directory.

 Since MLPerf benchmarks require lots of space (somethings hundreds of Gigabytes),